theoutfield/sc_sncn_motorcontrol/module_hall_sensor/doc/index.rst

 5. Optionally, instantiate the shared memory interface.

-6. At your IFM tile, instantiate the Service.
+6. At your IF2 tile, instantiate the Service.
 For that, first you will have to fill up your Service configuration.

      The Hall sensor has only one specific parameter ``hall_config.port_number`` the port number used.
      You still need to fill up all the generic sensor parameters especially ``ifm_usec``, ``resolution``, ``velocity_compute_period`` and ``sensor_function``.